enthought/traits/docs/source/traits_user_manual/advanced.rst

 ``````````````````````````````````````````````````````

 The first argument to the :func:`~traits.adaptation.api.register_factory`
-function needs not be an adapter class, it can be, more generally, an
+function needs not be an adapter *class*, it can be, more generally, an
-adapter factory.
+adapter *factory*.

-The adapter factory can be any callable that accepts one positional argument,
+An adapter factory can be any callable that accepts one positional argument,
 the adaptee object, and returns an adapter or None if the adaptation was
 not possible.
 Adapter factories allow flexibility in the adaptation process,
 as the result of adaptation may vary depending on the state of the